 Introduction to swimming

-Swimming is an activity that burns lots of calories, is easy on the joints, supports your weight, builds muscular strength and endurance, improves cardiovascular fitness, cools you off and refreshes you in summer, and one that you can do safely into old age.
-In this article, I'll review the history of swimming, the benefits, the strokes, how to get started, what to wear, equipment you need, where to do it, and more.
+Swimming is an activity that burns lots of calories, is easy on the joints, supports your weight, builds muscular strength and endurance.
+It also improves cardiovascular fitness, cools you off and refreshes you in summer, and is one that you can do safely into old age.
+In this article, I'll review the history of swimming, the benefits, the strokes, how to get started, what to wear, the equipment you need, where to swim, and more.

 What is the history of swimming?